-Northland Pioneer College (NPC) recently celebrated Indigenous People’s Day with flag-raising events at the college’s tribal locations in Hopi, Kayenta, and Whiteriver on October 10, 2022.
-The college offers classes at four campuses and five center locations across Navajo and Apache counties, including the tribal homelands of the Navajo, Hopi, and Apache peoples, covering the nation’s second-largest community college service area – 21,158 square miles.
-The events brought tribal and college leadership, staff, and students together, and paid tribute to the collaborative efforts and ongoing support between the tribes, NPC, and the communities it serves.
+Northland Pioneer College (NPC) recently celebrated Indigenous Peoples’ Day with events at the college’s tribal locations in Holbrook, Hopi, Kayenta, Whiteriver, and Winslow on October 9, 2023.
+The events brought tribal and college leadership, staff, and students together, and paid tribute to the collaborative efforts and ongoing support between the tribes, NPC, and the communities the college serves.